Loulett/Compilers/README.md

-# Compilers
+# MiniJava Compilers

+This is a project for creation a MiniJava Compiler.

+Find out what MiniJava is, [here](http://www.cambridge.org/resources/052182060X/MCIIJ2e/grammar.htm)

+## How to run
 To compile:
 ```
 make
 ```

-It will compile bison (and add files `parser.tab.c`, `parser.tab.h`), flex (and add files `parser.lexer.h`, `parser.lexer.c`), files for AST and compile them to file `parser`.
-It will also create file `parser.output` with final-state machine created from bison's grammar.
+It will compile `bison` and `flex` to produce final-state machine (debug is in `parser.output`), compile AST, Symbols Table and IRT.

 To run:
 ```
 ./parser
 ```

-Currently it reads `input.txt`, parse it through final-state machine, create AST and draw in into `output.dot` file.
+It will read `input.txt`, parse it through final-state machine, create AST, draw in into `output.dot` file, create Symbols Table and IRT (and draw it in several files names `outputCLASS_NAME::METHOD_NAME.dot`).

 To show graph: <br />
 ```asm